Boiler Size Calculator – What Size Boiler Do I Need?

 • A rough guide is to allow 1.5 kW for every radiator and 3 kW for every bathroom.

-• It is also important to consider insulation levels, the age of the property, and the local climate.
+• Considering insulation levels, the property’s age and the local climate is also essential.

 • A professional installer can assess your property’s needs and recommend the best size and type of boiler for your home.